fastoch/JWT---JSON-Web-Tokens-explained/README.md

 # JWTs are stateless

-The JWT is sent as part of each and every HTTP request, most commonly in the Authorization header using the Bearer schema.
+The JWT is sent as part of each and every HTTP request, most commonly in the **Authorization header** using the **Bearer** schema.

-JWTs are called **stateless** because the token itself carries the full information needed for authentication, removing the requirement for the server to keep user session state.
+JWTs are called **stateless** because the token itself carries all the information needed for authorization, removing the requirement for the server to keep user session state.
+In other words, we are able to authorize many requests without having to communicate with an auth server for every single request.

 # Why do we need refresh tokens?

 JWTs need to be very short-lived (a few minutes), because if a JWT is compromised, an attacker could use it to access resources until the token expires.
 Every time a token expires, a request is automatically being sent to refresh that token.

-The refresh token we've mentioned earlier is saved in the database and associated with the user ID (or with the session or device).
+The refresh token we've mentioned earlier is saved in the **database** and associated with the user ID (or with the session or device).
 That way, whenever the access token (JWT) expires, the user can provide their refresh token to ask for a new access token.

 # How to secure the refresh token?

-- by renewing (rotating) the refresh token after each refresh request
+By renewing (rotating) the refresh token after each refresh request.
--

-@7:32/9:17
+# Important considerations

+For sensitive or destructive operations such as changing a password or deleting an account, it's best to use database records (refresh tokens) as the source of truth.

+Issue short-lived JWTs to mitigate the risk of outdated claims and minimize damage if tokens are stolen.